dev-ritik/Scripts/memory/README.md

 ```
 - Large files can readily bloat the local assets folder

+#### iMessage
+We shall be using the unencrypted iMessage database (on mac) to get the messages.
+- Connect your iPhone to your Mac using USB
+- Open Finder
+- In the left sidebar, click your iPhone under `Locations`
+- In the “Backups” section:
+  - UNCHECK: Encrypt local backup
+  - If it was checked earlier, macOS will ask for your old password.
+- Click `Apply` and/or `Back Up Now`
+- Open the path `~/Library/Application Support/MobileSync/Backup/` in finder
+- Rename the file `3d/3d0d7e5fb2ce288813306e4d4636395e047a3d28` as sms.db
+- Copy the sms.db file to the `data/imessage` folder here
+- Update the `profile.json` with `provider_details.imessage.chat_identifier` and add all the different `chat_identifier` from the `chat` table to label the chats

 ### Web app setup
 - Run `pip install -r requirements.txt`
 - `python app.py`